prathamesh-sonpatki/otel-filters-demo/README.md

 ## Getting started

+Make sure you have docker and docker-compose setup as we will be using it to run the opentelemetry collector as well as the golang app that generates metrics for the purpose this demo.

+You should also use a metric storage backend where you can verify the filtered data.
+I am using [Levitate](https://last9.io/levitate-tsdb) by Last9 as my metric storage here but you can use any other as well.

+> Refer to [Getting started with Levitate](https://docs.last9.io/docs/levitate-onboard) guide to setup cluster on Levitate and obtain the basic auth username, password and remote write URL.

 Replace the following sections from `otel-collector-config.yaml` with the your metric storage destination's username, password and remote write URL respectively.

-> I am using [Levitate](https://last9.io/levitate-tsdb) by Last9 as my metric storage here but you can use any other as well.
+>

 ```yaml
 extensions: